Nicholas Ayala

 • It sends reminders via Slack or email (10 min, 5 min, and at expiration)

-• If a session is overdue, it is visibly marked for everyone to see
+• If a session is overdue, it’s visibly marked for everyone to see

 The first time we used it, the behavior shifted immediately.
 People knew the window.
 People could plan.
-And because the reminders were automated, the “nagging” moved from a person to the system, which changed the tone overnight.
+The “nagging” moved from a person to the system.
+That changed the tone overnight.

 ChargeMatter cost dashboard